cgarbin/cot6930-natural-language-processing/assignment2/README.md

     Correctly Classified Instances        2325               82.9468 %
     Incorrectly Classified Instances       478               17.0532 %

-The confusion matrix shows that accuray for each class (true positive) improved, with the excpetion of a decline for `project`.
+The confusion matrix shows that accuracy for each class (true positive) improved, except for a decline in the `project` class.

        a   b   c   d   <-- classified as
      994  14  61  28 |   a = type_student
       12 579  15  14 |   b = type_course
      165  10 506  69 |   c = type_faculty
       46   7  37 246 |   d = type_project

+Although it was not a large improvement, it is an improvement nevertheless, so we will keep using 2000 words.

 #### Selecting attributes